tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### 13. Instructor Do: Reflect (10 min)

-This activity will conclude today's lesson and provide a chance for students to reflect on what they've learned throughout the day.

-The purpose of this activity is to allow students a chance to take a step back and digest the concepts that have been taught today.
+This activity concludes the lesson and allows students a chance to take a step back and digest the concepts that have been taught today.
 The idea is to engage students so that they drive the conversation, thereby reinforcing their learning by "teaching" the class.

 Recap the skills and concepts learned throughout the lesson, and engage students by having them lead the discussion as much as possible: